SeanKilleen/seankilleen.github.io/_posts/2024-04-08-how-to-test-logging-when-using-microsoft-extensions-logging-and-serilog.md

 This approach might seem a little heavy handed.
 I mean -- do we really need to create a WebApplication builder to get the `ILogger<T>` set up?

 I found that it made the rest of the process painless and didn't seem to add a ton of overhead, and it ensures that the `ILogger<T>` and `Serilog` outputs all play nicely together.
 And it enabled a very clean assertion, which I really enjoyed.
 So for me, it was worth it.
-I'd be interested to hear if there are alternative approaches that get close to this result.
+I'd be interested to hear if there are alternative approaches that get close to this result without using a builder.

 ## Thank You, Once Again, to OSS

-Big Thanks to [Sander van Vliet](https://github.com/sponsors/sandermvanvliet) for their work on great library.
+Big Thanks to [Sander van Vliet](https://github.com/sponsors/sandermvanvliet) for their work on a great library and contributing it to [the `serilog-contrib` org](https://github.com/serilog-contrib).
 Please sponsor them!
+I just did.

 ## What Do You Think?

 How do you prefer to do this sort of assertion in this situation?

+Until next time, happy logging!